 Symptoms of a roundworm infection

-The early-phase symptoms of a roundworm infection affect only a small proportion of those affected and are rare in the UK.
-They usually begin four to 16 days after swallowing the eggs and last up to 3 weeks.
-They include:
+The early-phase symptoms of a roundworm infection only affect a small proportion of people and are rare in the UK.

 Signs and symptoms associated with mature worms include: